Rubberoni/Kazeros-Guide-G2/docs/index.md

 <p align=justify>I will revisit it later to fix any issues that this guide might have related to patterns (you can also let me know if there is anything missing/wrong).</p>

+<p align=justify>If something doesnt load - refresh.
+Github issues (unless its my fault, but refreshing 1 time means its a github).</p>

 ## <ins>Quick info</ins>

 <p align=justify>Guide is split into 3 sections:</p>